 The aim of producing the map is to ensure appropriate

-national third sector networks for each ministerial portfolio.
-Each
+national third sector networks for each portfolio.
+Each network is

-network is asked to nominate a representative.
-Third sector
+asked to nominate a representative.
+Third sector representatives on

 Preparing for the meetings